(0212) 512 0480

 Topkapı Sarayı Apr 04, 2015

-Have you heard for a historical Turkish soap opera television series" Muhteşem Yüzyıl"?
+Have you heard for the historical Turkish TV soap opera " Muhteşem Yüzyıl"?
 Well, it was one of the reasons why I wanted to enter and explore this palace by myself.

 In the Third Courtyard opposite of a nicely decorated drinking fountain, there is a very old hollow tree, that also attracts attention of the visitors.